Want to learn how to reason critically? Here’s a book to help:

 The Kindle (Amazon) version, when it first came out, had some formatting problems that we have since ironed out.
 If you bought yours before we got rid of the bugs you only have to sync your Kindle to get the new version.

 I have also since discovered that Kindle does not distribute in Singapore!
-I didn’t realise that when I decided to make the book an e-book, and I apologise to my Singapore readers (or potential readers)
+I apologise to my Singapore readers (or potential readers).
+The paperback version should be available for such readers.

-Chris Wood says there are ways of getting round this:
+Chris Wood says there are ways of getting round this if you would really like the e-book:

 “Sometimes just setting your country (on the Amazon web site goto Manage Your Kindle->Settings) works, if that does not then you will need to use a VPN (virtual private network) which will disguise your IP address so Amazon doesnt know where you are.
 There are many guides on how to achieve this (search on google) on the net (note most of them discuss purchasing an Amazon gift card – this is not necessary if you have a UK/US credit card).”